 A Fitbit, is actually this device you put in your running shoe and it tracks how far you run so basically that little device goes in your running shoe, it tracks how far you’ve run, it sends that information up to your cellphone, that cellphone then looks at it, and looks at the data that’s been sent to it and figures out things like how many calories you’ve burnt over an amount of time.

-So, basically what we’re looking at with the Internet of Things is thinking about how everything can be tagged up with some kind of computer-readable information and how that data can be sent so it can be as simple as an RFID tag on individual cartons of eggs, or it can be something like a Fitbit or it can be a little weather station outside of your house that communicates information inside the house so you can see what the weather forecast is or will be.
+So, basically what we’re looking at with the Internet of Things is thinking about how everything can be tagged up with some kind of computer-readable information and how that data can be sent so it can be as simple as an RFID tag on individual cartons of eggs, or it can be something like you can see what the weather forecast is or will be.

 How can we put this computer network type device onto almost anything and then what can we do with it?